Create feature flags

 let enabled = decision.enabled

-For more detailed examples of each SDK, see:
+For more detailed examples of each SDK, see the following:

 - Android SDK example usage